TR-tryingnewstuff/keras-rl-and-gym-first-algo/README.md

 # keras-rl-and-gym-first-algo
 My first reinforcement learning algorithm using keras-rl and gym.

-The algo is meant to train to trade using historical S&P500 price data.
+The algorithm is meant to train to trade using the S&P500 historical price data.

-Three actions it must take at every step : sell (O), do nothing (1), buy (2)
+There are 3 possible different actions it must choose from at every step : sell (O), do nothing (1), buy (2)

 Rewards are based on profit / loss.
 If the action 1 was picked and there is low volatility, then it will receive a reward (to account for lower transaction costs), otherwise it will be penalized (missed opportunity).